Curriculum information of Carey Baptist Grammar School

 • Two soccer/hockey fields

-Classes are also conducted at the Carey Kew Sports Complex in Kew and Kew campus at the following facilities:
+Carey Kew Sports Complex and the Kew campus offer the following facilities:

 • Gym and weights room